-We cannot comment on your thinking, behaviors, or feelings about this topic since you indicated (by choosing "neither") that you did not find yourself represented by any of the available options.
+That said, we cannot comment on your feelings about this topic, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.

-Much of our world's sustainability challenges originate in choices such as: "either the planet or the economy" and "either protect the wolves or the farmer."
-It seems that today, more than ever, we are collectively being confronted with paradoxes and ambiguity.
-Increased transparency and access to information from around the world makes us aware of very different ways of thinking, being and acting with which we may not agree or be comfortable.
+Many of our world's sustainability challenges originate in choices such as: "either the planet or the economy" and "either protect the wolves or the farmer."
+Yet, Either-Or choices can be misleading, and have us believe there are win-lose solutions that